rickschubert/jira-ticket/README.md

 - `--self-assign`, `--self` or `-s`: assigns the created Jira ticket to yourself
 - `--label` or `-l` followed by any string adds this as label to your ticket.
 You can add multiple flags by passing the flag multiple times.
 Should your shortcut already contain a labels field, the labels from the shortcut and from the flags will be merged together.
 - `--transition` or `-t`: If you have a `transitions` key specified in your settings, you can use this flag with a named argument to transition a ticket on creation.
 Using the example above, if we were to invoke the tool with `--transition inprogress`, then it would pass along the transition ID "21" when creating the ticket - which in case of our example Jira board would result in the ticket being transitioned to the "In Progress" column.
+- `priority` or `-p`: Pass along a priority ID to mark the ticket with a certain priority.
+If your shortcut also has a "priority" field, the priority passed in via the command line arguments will take precedence.
+We also accept words which we will map to the following IDs: "Critical" - "1"; "High" - "2"; "Medium" - "3"; Low - "4"; Lowest - "5".
 - `--sdet-bot`: Create a tray known issue notification for that new Jira ticket

 # Development